ZachyFoxx/lolbans-backend/README.md

 ## Routes

+### GET /

+Utility route to check the API is alive - returns the current version ;3

 ### GET /punishments?page=1

 Return an array of all punishments, ordered by date of creation.
 Limited to 100 per request, support pagination.